 Crates should be placed in a room where all the family gathers.
 The kitchen and living room are two options.

-Never leave the dog in the crate all day long such as while you are at work.
-Crates should only be used for a few hours at a time, for example, running short errands or while you have a guest over and cannot have the dog getting underfoot.
+Never leave the dog in the crate all day, such as while at work.
+Containers should only be used for a few hours at a time, for example, running short errands or while you have a guest over and cannot have the dog getting underfoot.

-Consistency, patience, and understanding will be key to getting your chihuahua adult potty trained.
-You can absolutely do this-just be willing to work hard and offer lots of praise to your adorable Chihuahua!
+Consistency, patience, and understanding will be vital in training your chihuahua adult pottychihuahua adult potty trained.
+You can do this-just be willing to work hard and offer lots of praise to your adorable Chihuahua!